 Duration of the Policy

 Most life insurance policies in Denmark are term policies, which means that they last for a fixed number of years (e.g. 10, 20, or 30).
-Thus, I would recommend you choose a term that matches your current needs: for instance, until your kids are grown, or until a mortgage is paid off.
+Thus, we recommend you choose a term that matches your current needs: for instance, until your kids are grown, or until a mortgage is paid off.
 Some policies tied to pensions last only as long as your employment.

 Portability